 You cannot beat nature, that is for sure.
 Have a look at the beautiful rainbows in this YouTube video.

 Aristotle developed the first known theory of color.
-His belief was that it was sent by God using celestial rays of light.
+His belief was that God sent it using celestial rays of light.
 His suggestion was that all the colors had their origin in black and white.
 He related these 2 colors to the four elements being water, air, earth, and fire.
-This idea was accepted as valid for some 2000 years.
+We accepted this idea as valid for some 2000 years.

 Then Newton came and replaced this idea after performing a series of experiments with sunlight and a prism.
 Newton’s Rainbow showed that clear white light was composed of 7 visible colors.

 The fact is that over time, TV has improved considerably but it still does not look 100% natural.
-That is, as on TV the colors are “mixed” in a different way as nature does.
-Many people, after looking at their TV have “reeducated” their eyes and find real nature colors rather bland.
+That is, as on TV the colors are “mixed” differently than nature does.
+Many people, after looking at their TV, have “reeducated” their eyes and find real nature colors rather bland.

 Brainwashed by advertising

-Everywhere you go you are bombarded by advertisement.
-From the TV to the internet, magazines, and newspapers, to huge billboards on the street.
+Everywhere you go, you are bombarded by advertisements.
+From the TV to the internet, magazines, and newspapers, to enormous billboards on the street.
 Why that is, is pretty obvious.
 Those companies want to sell their product to you.

 The word “health” is a constantly used word and the big companies do not ignore that.
-Most of the time the product is presented under the pretext it is healthy, good, you have to have it, etc. We, the consumer fall for it.
+They present most of the time the product under the pretext it is healthy, good, you have to have it, etc. We, the consumer, fall for it.

 It has happened to me too.
-Time ago we were told do not to eat butter because it is bad for you.
+Time ago we were told to not eat butter because it is bad for us.
 Eat margarine instead.
 Now we know that margarine is one of those really dangerous products that was invented.
-Then came the time one had to go soy, soy as milk and as yogurt.
+Then came the time one had to go soy, soy as milk, and yogurt.
 Now we know it is not good, as this soy probably is GMO and sprayed.

 Advertisement in bright pretty colors is meant to convey the idea it is good for you and therefore you should buy it.

 This book by writer Kassia St Clair will take you on a colorful trip through history.
-She was obsessed with colors her whole life and wanted to know their origins.
-This book is a unique study of human civilization taking the reader across fashion and politics, art and war.
+She was obsessed with colors her entire life and wanted to know their origins.
+This book is a unique study of human civilization taking the reader across fashion and politics, art, and war.
 The Secret Lives of Color is a very interesting read.